 Cold-brew coffee is made by steeping your coffee in room or cold-temperature water for an extended period of time.
-By doing this slowly, the flavor of the coffee change to a more mellow, low acidity taste that pairs well with chocolate and fruits.
+By doing this slowly, the flavor of the coffee change to a more mellow taste which is less acidic, and pairs well with chocolate and fruits.

 Brewing the coffee this way changes the method of brewing from a heat-based one to a time-based one, sometimes taking up to 24 hours to brew depending on the desired taste profile.